Exams & Reading Lists for Italian Studies

 Students who have completed only the first part of the Ph.D. exam under the old system can choose between: 1) taking only the modern part of the first half of the Ph.D. exam, working on the new reading list, and then submitting their dissertation project no later than the next exam session; or 2) taking the second part of the old Ph.D. exam using the old reading list, and later submitting the dissertation proposal only (not the dissertation project).
 The deadlines for these students are the same as those in the system that the candidate will choose (old or new).

 Times, Dates, and Locations

-The spring exam dates have been set and are listed below.
+The fall exam dates have been set and are listed below.
 To register, please e-mail Professor Marco Arnaudo and copy the Graduate Secretary.